-After you or your child have received medical advice for any side effects you or your child experience, you can report side effects to the Therapeutic Goods Administration online at www.tga.gov.au/safety/reporting-problems.
+After you have received medical advice for any side effects you experience, you can report side effects to the Therapeutic Goods Administration online at www.tga.gov.au/safety/reporting-problems.
 By reporting side effects, you can help provide more information on the safety of this medicine.